How long it takes to learn Chinese?

 It differs from English structurally and is unique as an outcome.
 Plus, Chinese varies dramatically from other languages, such as English, in structure and sound.

-The Chinese character, Hanzi, makes it longer to memorize.
-Besides, China is home to hundreds of languages and Chinese dialects.
-As a result, it makes learning Chinese an arduous task.
+The Chinese character, Hanzi, takes longer to memorize.
+Besides, China is home to hundreds of languages and Chinese dialects, making learning the language an arduous task.

-Grammar and particles in Chinese are easy to understand.
-Yet, the most challenging part is verb conjugation, which needs more practice.
+Chinese grammar and particles are easy to understand.
+Yet, verb conjugation is the most challenging part, requiring more practice.

 As a result, FSI classified Chinese as a “Super-hard language.”
 Also, Chinese is one of the most difficult languages for English speakers.

-It takes 88 weeks or 2200 hours to reach fluency in Chinese.
-It is roughly equal to C1 on CEFR charts and HSK level V on HSK charts.
+It takes 88 weeks or 2,200 hours to reach fluency in Chinese, roughly equal to C1 on CEFR charts and HSK level V on HSK charts.

 Adding 1:1 self-study and classroom study.
-If your goal is advanced, the total time will increase to 4,400 hours.
+If your goal is advanced level, the total time will increase to 4,400 hours.

 The study time for HSK6, a near-native language, is assessed to take between 3000 and 5600 hours.
 So, those without prior knowledge and English-speaking students are advised to take a long-term course.